Serengeti National Park

 Serengeti National Park, a UNESCO World Heritage Site, is famed for its vast plains and extraordinary wildlife.
-Home to the Great Migration and rich predator-prey interactions, it offers unmatched safari experiences, breathtaking scenery, and diverse birdlife in Tanzania’s most iconic wilderness.
+Home to the Great Migration and rich predator-prey interactions, it offers unmatched Tanzania Safari Experiences, breathtaking scenery, and diverse birdlife in Tanzania’s most iconic wilderness.

 1951